julianivaldy/AIDermato/README.md

 **About:**
-I'm [a Julian](https://julianivaldy.com/), several members of my family have died of skin cancer.
+I'm [Julian](https://julianivaldy.com/), several members of my family have died of skin cancer.
 It hit me hard.
 As I'm being closely monitored, I created this system for my own use and that of my family.
 I thought I'd share the code rather than throw it in the garbage can - it might be useful to others.

 **Contribute:**